-Anger, Atonement, Baptize, Betray, Betrayal, Friend, Giving, Good News, Heal, Heaven, Homeless, Israel, Jesus, Jesus Sayings, Jews, Joy, Kingdom, Kingdom of God, Lamb, Love, Miracle, Money, Needy, Peace, Poor, Poverty, Praise, Prosperity, Reward, Sabbath, Shepherd, Sick, Truth, Wealth
+Anger, Atonement, Baptize, Betray, Betrayal, Family, Friend, Giving, Good News, Heal, Heaven, Homeless, Israel, Jesus, Jesus Sayings, Jews, Joy, Kingdom, Kingdom of God, Lamb, Love, Miracle, Money, Needy, Peace, Poor, Poverty, Praise, Prosperity, Reward, Sabbath, Shepherd, Sick, Truth, Wealth

 Jesus had a lot to say about the homeless, wealth, prosperity, poverty, riches, the poor, the needy and giving.
 Here is a compilation of everything I have found.
 It is worth reading this to get a sense of what Jesus thinks and what he requires of us.